-Katrina vanden Heuvel is Editor and Publisher of The Nation.
+Katrina vanden Heuvel is editor and publisher of The Nation.

-She is a frequent commentator on American and international politics on ABC, MSNBC, CNN and PBS.
-Her articles have appeared in The Washington Post, The Los Angeles Times, The New York Times, Foreign Policy magazine and The Boston Globe.
+She is a frequent commentator on American and international politics for ABC, MSNBC, CNN, and PBS.
+Her articles have appeared in The Washington Post, The Los Angeles Times, The New York Times, Foreign Policy, and The Boston Globe.

 She writes a weekly web column for The Washington Post.
-Her blog "Editor's Cut" appears at thenation.com.
+Her blog appears at TheNation.com.

 She is the author of The Change I Believe In: Fighting for Progress in The Age of Obama; Meltdown: How Greed and Corruption Shattered Our Financial System and How We Can Recover; and co-editor of Taking Back America—And Taking Down The Radical Right.

 She is also co-editor (with Stephen F. Cohen) of Voices of Glasnost: Interviews with Gorbachev’s Reformers; editor of The Nation: 1865-1990; and of the collection A Just Response: The Nation on Terrorism, Democracy and September 11, 2001.

 She is a recipient of Planned Parenthood’s Maggie Award for her article, “Right-to-Lifers Hit Russia,” and the National Women’s Political Caucus 2013 EMMA (Exceptional Merit in Media Award) for her piece “Women for Paid Sick Days.”
 The special issue of The Nation that she conceived and edited, “Gorbachev’s Soviet Union,” was awarded New York University’s 1988 Olive Branch Award.
 Vanden Heuvel was also co-editor of “You and We,” a Russian-language feminist newsletter.

 She has received awards for public service from numerous groups, including The Liberty Hill Foundation, The Correctional Association, and The Association for American-Russian Women.